stucchio/Homepage/content/assorted_links_sep_22_2016.md

 [American Exceptionalism](http://greyenlightenment.com/american-exceptionalism-8189/).
 Kind of contradicts my personal pessimism about the US.

 [It's a long way down](http://www.themoneyillusion.com/?p=10259).
 Scott Sumner (toward the end of the post) discusses how much worse poverty can be, comparing the US to Mexico, Mexico to China 2011, China 2011 to China 1997, etc.

+[Do Immigrants Import their Economic Destiny?](http://evonomics.com/do-immigrants-import-their-economic-destiny-garrett-jones/) The ideas contained herein are, for me, the only strong argument against open borders.

 [The Role of Headhunters in Wage Inequality: It's All About Matching](https://editorialexpress.com/cgi-bin/conference/download.cgi?db_name=EEAESEM2016&paper_id=1093).
 Paper argues that income inequality is rising because high skilled labor markets were previously inefficient and the rich were underpaid.
 Now headhunters have helped the markets to clear.